samthebest/dump/sams-scala-tutorial/fp-vs-world/fp-vs-world.md

 If OOP sucks so bad, why is it so popular?

+Two reasons

-Because we needed it, but we don't need it anymore.
+1. Because we needed it, but we don't need it anymore.

  - OOP is indeed the best way to encapsulate state
  - State is very important for low level efficiency or when memory isn't cheap

 We cannot jump straight to diggers, we had to invent a shovel first.
 With the shovel, we built digger factories.

-(could have an image of a shovel and digger)
+(could have an image of a shovel, digger factory (show first ever digger) and digger, with an arrow pointing between the factory and the digger and call that "now")

-We needed OOP frameworks to handle databases.
+2. Infix notation

+## Slide 11

+How to move forwards?

+ - Need more mathematicians
+ - Better education - it can seem harder to use a digger, but if we don't learn we will never build skyscrappers.

 ...